oodrive/front-technical-test/README.md

 ## Summary

-The goal of this technical test is to code a small file manager.
+The goal of this technical test is to code a small file manager app that interacts with the API provided at http://localhost:8080/api.

 The mandatory features are the following:
 - display the root files and folders